Monthly Guided walks

 If you fancy a gentle walk in beautiful scenery with an informed guide, please contact Ellie for more information

-On Friday 8 March 7pm at our Offices in Onchan, we will be holding an in-house launch night for our exciting new “field”project which will be developed on the lower field site between our headquarters and St Ninians lower school.
+On Friday 8 March 7pm at our Offices in Onchan, we held an in-house launch night for our exciting new “field”project which will be developed on the lower field site between our headquarters and St Ninians lower school.
 The project incorporates a freedom run for assistance dogs, a mindfullness area for people living with, or adjusting to the challenges of sight loss and a wall and reflection area dedicated to the memory of our beloved animals.

 Audio Library MP3 Recording Summaries are Completed